 Because we’ve done so much on Oahu, I thought I’d create a huge list of our favorite kid-friendly things to do on Oahu.
 Some are favorites from when I was growing up and others are new favorites our family has discovered.

 Oahu is one of my favorite kid-friendly travel destinations in the world.
-Keep scrolling to find out what to do on Oahu with kids!
+Keep scrolling to find out what to do on Oahu with kids and order a Hawaii Kids’ Adventure Journal so they can keep track of their fun experiences!

 And if you’re planning on doing a lot of Oahu activities, the Go Oahu Card is a great way to save money!